1971 Scottish soldiers' killings: Killings

-Brothers John and Joseph McCaig from Ayr and Dougald McCaughey from Glasgow in Scotland (ages 17, 18 and 23) were privates serving with the 1st Battalion, The Royal Highland Fusiliers, stationed at Girdwood Barracks, beside Crumlin Road Prison in north Belfast.
+Brothers John and Joseph McCaig from Ayr and Dougald McCaughey from Glasgow in Scotland (ages 17, 18 and 23) were privates serving with the 1st Battalion, the Royal Highland Fusiliers, stationed at Girdwood Barracks, beside Crumlin Road Prison in north Belfast.
 On 10 March 1971, the three soldiers had been granted an afternoon pass which allowed them to leave their base.
 McCaughey's younger brother was serving in the same unit but was on duty and unable to join them.
-The three soldiers were off-duty, unarmed and in civilian clothes.
+The three soldiers were off-duty, unarmed, and in civilian clothes.
 They were drinking in "Mooney's", a Belfast city centre pub in Cornmarket, one of the safer areas of the city for soldiers at this stage of the conflict.
 One report said that the three soldiers were lured into a car by republican women who promised them a party.
 The three were taken to the White Brae, Squire's Hill, off the Ligoniel Road in north Belfast.
-There they were shot dead by Provisional IRA members; two of them in the back of the head and the other in the chest.
+There they were shot dead by Provisional IRA volunteers; two in the back of the head and the other in the chest.